recommenders-team/recommenders/README.md

   * The splitting is random.
 * Model training
   * A recommendation model is trained by using each of the collaborative filtering algorithms.
   * It is known that exhaustive search of the hyper parameter space is cubersome.
 Instead, empirical parameter values reported in the literature that generated optimal results are used.
+These parameter values are obtained from [here](http://mymedialite.net/examples/datasets.html).
   * In the recommendations, items that have been rated by the users are removed.
 * Evaluation metrics
   * Ranking metrics